Its not only about surviving. Its about thriving!!

-WHY EXERCISE IS A PRIORITY IN WOMEN WITH OR SURVIVORS OF BREAST CANCER DURING AND AFTER TREATMENT
+WHY EXERCISE IS A PRIORITY IN WOMEN SURVIVORS OF BREAST CANCER DURING AND AFTER TREATMENT

 -Exercise is a priority in women that had surgery to remove cancer from their breasts specially because there is a decrease in flexibility, and a tendency of protect the affected which affects posture causing a hunch back look.
 Also the scar tissue and sometimes pain prevents the full stretch necessary to have a normal posture so stretching is essential all the time.

 -Many studies showed a lower in breast and colon cancer risk among women/men that exercise.